alema-r/Alessandro-Marcolini-Oniro/meta-oniro-core/README.md

 =================

   I. Dependencies
  II.
-Adding the meta-ohos-core layer to your build III.
+Adding the meta-oniro-core layer to your build III.
 Misc

 I. Dependencies